daedon/Fooocus-API-XYZ/README.md

 20
 ```

-Note that the numbers prefixing the file names determine the order the images will be generated.
+Note that the characters in the 1st 3 positions of the file names determine the order the images will be generated.

 The above parameter files will generate the following output.
 ```